bs333/hft-liquidity-research/README.md

 The formulas for these metrics are included in the Appendix.

 For the purposes of this model being predictive in nature, we lag the direction variable by one minute.
-This means that for a specific minute-timestamp, we have all the liquidity metrics calculated based on that minute of TAQ data and the direction from the return in the next minute.
+This means that for a specific minute timestamp, we have all the liquidity metrics calculated based on that minute of TAQ data and the direction from the return in the next minute.
 This way, we are using liquidity metrics in the current minute to predict market direction in the next minute, which was our goal.

 For implementing the models, we first created baseline models for our LR, SVM, and RF by using all the features present (all liquidity metrics calculated).